Recollection Cues

 CROWN CUE

-IN CURLY COCOBOLO
+IN STRIKING CURLY KOA

 As always, he uses a lightly textured black leather wrap, applied perfectly as few can do.
 He obviously likes this wrap selection - I've never seen a McWorter with anything else.